Episode 4 - Implementation

 Ieva: It means that the body implementing the financial instrument can open an account in their name and on behalf of the managing authority, or set up financial instruments, as a block of finance, which then this fund manager will be managing.

-Oana: The Commission’s intention was to let this article as simple as possible and not to give here indications about the methods of selection of the bodies implementing the financial instruments.
+Oana: The Commission’s intention was to leave this article as simple as possible and not to give here indications about the methods of selection of the bodies implementing the financial instruments.
 However, during the co-legislative process, the Member States felt the need to have the provisions back.
 So now, the final version of the CPR contains the modalities of how a managing authority may directly award a contract for implementation to a body implementing a financial instrument, and it contains also the provisions from the Omnibus regulation.
 There is however, a change compared to the current legal framework, and this refers to the absence of article 7 of the Commission delegated regulation 480 from 2014, because the Commission considers that the managing authority has anyway to entrust the implementation to a body, which is able to implement the financial instrument.
 I would like to say to our listeners that the Commission brought additional clarifications to the Member States in relation to the selection, and this can be found on the website of fi‑compass, from the Knowledge Hub events on Selection.

 Yes, indeed, you correctly point out that fi‑compass recently published a Knowledge Hub report on selection and we will add the link to the transcription of this podcast on our website as well.
 Now, Oana, let’s talk about the Annex that sets out the requirements for two documents – the strategy document required and the Funding Agreement.
 What are the key elements required under these Annex?